Maryland Route 193: Montgomery County

 MD 193 begins at an acute intersection with MD 185 (Connecticut Avenue) in Kensington.
 There is no access between southbound MD 185 and eastbound MD 193, as well as between westbound MD 193 and northbound MD 185; those movements use Perry Avenue.
 The state highway, named University Boulevard, heads northeast as a six-lane divided highway through a commercial area.
 After leaving the town limits of Kensington, MD 193 passes through a mix of apartment complexes and single family homes.
 The state highway enters the commercial district of Wheaton, where the road passes the Westfield Wheaton shopping mall and intersects MD 586 (Veirs Mill Road).
 MD 586 south is used to access the Wheaton station along Washington Metro's Red Line.
 MD 193 continues east through the commercial area to meet MD 97 (Georgia Avenue).
 There are no left turns allowed from MD 193 to MD 97; instead, the eastbound and westbound directions use Grandview Avenue and Amherst Avenue, respectively, to complete the missing movements.

-After passing the WTOP-FM radio transmitter, MD 193 heads southeast through suburban residential areas.
+After passing the WFED radio transmitter, MD 193 heads southeast through suburban residential areas.
 The state highway descends into the valley of Sligo Creek, where the highway meets the northern end of Sligo Creek Parkway and crosses the Sligo Creek Trail.
 MD 193 passes a cluster of high-rise apartment buildings and Northwood High School around the intersection with Arcola Avenue and turns south, passing Dennis Avenue.
 MD 193 splits into a one-way pair upon entering the Four Corners commercial area, where the highway intersects U.S. Route 29 (US 29) and passes Montgomery Blair High School.
 The state highway then meets Interstate 495 (I-495, Capital Beltway) at a partial cloverleaf interchange that is missing the movements between I-495 east and MD 193 west and between MD 193 east and I-495 west.
 The missing movements are completed by using US 29 south of Four Corners.
 After crossing the Capital Beltway, MD 193 continues south through residential suburban areas of Silver Spring, intersecting East Franklin Avenue.
 After meeting MD 320 and passing Quebec Terrace Park, the state highway turns southeast and enters an area of garden apartments and duplexes.
 After crossing MD 195 at an oblique angle, MD 193 enters Prince George's County.